inoahdev/tbd/README.md

 Symbol options: (Both path and global options)
-        --allow-all-private-symbols,    Allow all non-external symbols (Not guaranteed to link at runtime) --allow-private-normal-symbols, Allow all non-external symbols (of no type) (Not guaranteed to link at runtime) --allow-private-weak-symbols,   Allow all non-external weak symbols (Not guaranteed to link at runtime) --allow-private-objc-symbols,   Allow all non-external objc-classes and ivars --allow-private-objc-classes,   Allow all non-external objc-classes
+        --allow-all-private-symbols,    Allow all non-external symbols (Not guaranteed to link at runtime) --allow-private-normal-symbols, Allow all non-external symbols (Not guaranteed to link at runtime) --allow-private-weak-symbols,   Allow all non-external weak symbols (Not guaranteed to link at runtime) --allow-private-objc-symbols,   Allow all non-external objc-classes and ivars --allow-private-objc-classes,   Allow all non-external objc-classes
         --allow-private-objc-ivars,     Allow all non-external objc-ivars

 Field options: (Both path and global options)
-        --add-archs,     Provide architecture(s) to add onto architectures found in provided mach-o file(s) --remove-archs,  Provide architecture(s) to remove from architectures found in provided mach-o file(s) --replace-archs, Provide architecture(s) to replace architectures found in provided mach-o file(s) --add-flags,     Provide flag(s) to add onto flags found in provided mach-o file(s) --remove-flags,  Provide flag(s) to remove from flags found in provided mach-o file(s) --replace-flags, Provide flag(s) to replace flags found in provided mach-o file(s)
+        --add-archs,     Provide architecture(s) to add onto architectures found in the provided mach-o(s) --remove-archs,  Provide architecture(s) to remove from architectures found in the provided mach-o(s) --replace-archs, Provide architecture(s) to replace architectures found in the provided mach-o(s) --add-flags,     Provide flag(s) to add onto flags found in the provided mach-o(s) --remove-flags,  Provide flag(s) to remove from flags found in the provided mach-o(s) --replace-flags, Provide flag(s) to replace flags found in the provided mach-o(s)

 Ignore field warning options: (Both path and global options)
-        --ignore-missing-exports,  Ignore if no symbols or reexpors to output are found in provided mach-o file(s) --ignore-missing-uuids,    Ignore if uuids are not found in provided mach-o file(s) --ignore-non-unique-uuids, Ignore if uuids found in provided mach-o file(s) are not unique
+        --ignore-missing-exports,  Ignore if no symbols or reexpors to output are found in the provided mach-o(s) --ignore-missing-uuids,    Ignore if uuids are not found in the provided mach-o(s) --ignore-non-unique-uuids, Ignore if uuids found in the provided mach-o(s)

 List options:
         --list-architectures,    List all valid architectures for tbd files.
-Also able to list architectures of a mach-o file from a provided path
-        --list-tbd-flags,        List all valid flags for tbd files --list-objc-constraints, List all valid objc-constraint options for tbd files --list-platform,         List all valid platforms
+                                 Also able to list architectures of the mach-o file from the provided path --list-tbd-flags,        List all valid flags for tbd files --list-objc-constraints, List all valid objc-constraint options for tbd files --list-platform,         List all valid platforms